amarjahin/amarjahin.github.io/_posts/2025-11-13-learn-phys-from-ml.md

+---
+layout: default
+title: Can we gain new physical insights by studying machine learning models?
+---

 # Can we gain new physical insights by studying machine learning models?

 <!--My first level of understanding of machine learning (ML) models is that they are a big black box with lots of tuning nobs, or parameters, that allows you to approximate certain functions by correctly setting the parameters.